Pushkar-v/Generating-Synthetic-Data-using-GANs/README.md

 #### Tradeoff between Utility and Privacy

-There is always a tradeoff whenever we remove datapoints from the synthetic datapoints.
+There is always a tradeoff whenever we remove data points from the synthetic data points.
 At the cost of improving the Privacy, we will sacrifice some utility with respect to the dataset.
-We can experiment with the top_remove parameter, which decides what % of the Risky Datapoints will be dealt with - We can observe the new PaR values on de-exposing 10% of Risky Datapoints, 50% of Risky Datapoints and so on.
+We can experiment with the top_remove parameter, which decides what % of the Risky Data points will be dealt with - We can observe the new PaR values on de-exposing 10% of Risky Data points, 50% of Risky Data points and so on.

 An understanding of what is the accepted level of Privacy and Utility is required to make decisions here on which synthetic data generation process works best for the situation.

 #### Using Lift values to remove data points

-Another useful metric to base the decision of removing synthetic datapoints can be based on the sensitivity_lift parameter.
+Another useful metric to base the decision of removing synthetic data points can be based on the sensitivity_lift parameter.
 This is a ratio of the Within Distance and the External Distance.
 A higher ratio means a higher risk of a certain datapoint being exposed.
-This requires intervention from the stakeholders as to what should be the right threshold ie. De-expose original datapoints having a Sensitivity Lift value above 2
+This requires intervention from the stakeholders as to what should be the right threshold ie. De-expose original data points having a Sensitivity Lift value above 2

 #### Scalability of the Module